List of FBI characters: Omar Adom "OA" Zidan

-Special Agent Omar Adom "OA" Zidan born some point in 1987 is an FBI agent based at the New York City field office.
+Special Agent Omar Adom "OA" Zidan, born sometime in 1987, is an FBI agent based at the New York City field office.
 A native of New York City, he returned to his hometown after a stint undercover tracking down jihadist terrorists.
 He is a practicing Muslim and is of Egyptian heritage, having grown up in Astoria, Queens where there is a sizable Egyptian-American community.
 While he proudly identifies with his religion and heritage, he prefers to be called "American" rather than "Egyptian".
 He has a particular distaste for right-wing extremists, having seen his faith utilized for all the wrong reasons during his previous undercover assignment and endured bullying and Islamophobic remarks in school after the September 11 attacks.

-OA's encyclopedic knowledge of the Quran and fluency in speaking and reading Arabic has proven useful at times.
-According to Dana he is the NYC field office's only Arabic-speaking agent with undercover experience.
+OA's encyclopedic knowledge of the Quran and fluency in Arabic have proven useful at times.
+According to Dana, he is the NYC field office's only Arabic-speaking agent with undercover experience.

 Little is known about OA’s family as he is reticent about his personal life.
 It was mentioned in season 1 that his father had died a decade ago, leading to him acting as a father figure to his younger sisters and having the tendency to be overprotective of them.
 In season 2, he began dating lawyer Mona Nazari, whom he had crossed paths with several times while she was with the Southern District of New York.

-OA graduated from the United States Military Academy and left the Army with the rank of Captain.
-His military background has proven useful as he is familiar with various types of explosives, ballistics and firearms and their uses.
+OA graduated from the United States Military Academy and left the Army as a Captain.
+His military background has proven useful, as he is familiar with various types of explosives, ballistics, and firearms.
 He served on two tours in Iraq on Operation Iraqi Freedom with the 75th Ranger Regiment.

-Series creator Dick Wolf was initially casting a Latino for the ambiguously-named role of "OA” but Zaki's audition tape impressed him enough to change the character to mirror Zaki's own ethnicity and background.
+Series creator Dick Wolf was initially casting a Latino for the ambiguously named role of "OA.”
+Still, Zaki's audition tape impressed him enough to change the character to mirror Zaki's own ethnicity and background.
 Like the character, Zaki is a Muslim Egyptian-American who speaks Arabic and still has relatives in Egypt.
-Zaki has stated that Wolf and his writing team encouraged him to give input into his character to provide more authenticity.
+Zaki has stated that Wolf and his writing team encouraged him to provide input on his character to add authenticity.
 The character was also originally supposed to be from Bushwick, Brooklyn.